The Human Immune Monitoring Center (HIMC)

 3. Running your samples: An online order is required before samples can be run.
 Turnaround time varies depending on the size of your project and the current workload; smaller projects can usually be completed within 3-4 weeks of order placement and sample delivery.

-4. Data analysis: We provided a standard data analysis using FlowJo software.
-An Excel report with percentages of all gated populations, as well as pdf's of the gating results, are posted to our Basecamp project management system.
-New users will recieve an email invitation to join this system.
-The Excel data is simulataneously uploaded to our online database, Stanford Data Miner, where it can be integrated with other HIMC data from your lab, as well as clinical/demographic data, if provided.
+4. Data analysis: We provide a standard data analysis using FlowJo software.
+An Excel report with percentages of all gated populations, as well as pdf's of the gating results and all fcs files, are provided via Google Drive.
+For standard panels, the Excel data is simulataneously uploaded to our online database, Stanford Data Miner, where it can be integrated with other HIMC data from your lab, as well as clinical/demographic data, if provided.
 Click on the help link in the upper left corner of the Data Miner homepage for instructions on using this system.
-Further analysis, such as can be done using the SPADE clustering algorithm, is available for an additional fee.
-Click here for instructions on analyzing CyTOF data in FlowJo.

 Please see our Protocols page for detailed lab protocols as well as short descriptions suitable for publications or grant applications.